Doikayt: Origins of the term

 The term doikayt is often associated with Bundism and the Bund, especially in Poland during the inter-war period.
 Some examples emphasize the roles of Vladimir Medem and Henryk Ehrlich in this context.
 The Bund's commitment to doikayt is demonstrated by slogans such as "Here where we live is our country" and a belief in the rights of Jews "to live in freedom and dignity wherever it was they stood".
 Contemporary descriptions of doikayt also emphasize its links to Bundism and the Bund.
-However, there aren't any known recorded uses of the term in the context of the Bund in interwar Poland.
-It has been argued that during the Interwar period, the Bund's focus was on class struggle and other Socialist themes, whereas the debate with Zionists emphasizing doikayt only became central after World War II and The Holocaust.
+However, there are no known recorded uses of the term in the context of the Bund in interwar Poland.
+It has been argued that during the interwar period, the Bund's focus was on class struggle and other socialist themes, whereas the debate with Zionists emphasizing doikayt only became central after World War II and the Holocaust.
 Thus, while it is clear that the idea of doikayt was present in Polish Bundist circles during the interwar period, the term itself was only attributed to them in retrospect.
-One of the earliest known use of the term in the context of Bundism is in Leyvick Hodes' "Mitn ponem tsu der tsukunft" (Facing the Future) from 1947.
+One of the earliest known uses of the term in the context of Bundism is in Leyvick Hodes' "Mitn ponem tsu der tsukunft" ("Facing the Future") from 1947.
 From this moment on, the term appears frequently in Bundist writing.

 A more likely origin of the term doikayt is in interwar Lithuania, specifically in the context of the Folkspartei and its debates with the Zionist movement.
 The Folkspartei opposed emigration as advised by Zionism and instead called to "remain here (bleibn do)".
 The term was used in an article by Yudl Mark (1897–1975) in 1926 where it was defined as "principled diasporism".
 Mark and other members of the Folkspartei such as Nochum Shtif juxtaposed the diasporic "here" with the Zionist "there" in their writing since as early as 1910.
 Throughout the 1920s and 1930s, the term appeared in debates between Folkists and Zionists in Lithuanian Jewish newspapers.
 In 1936, reflecting on Uriah Katzenelenbogen's journal Lite, Mark wrote in "Yidishe periodishe oysgabes in Lite" that the journal's purpose was "to instill in Jews themselves more connectedness to Lithuania and call for a principle standpoint of doikayt as a response to the Zionist dortikayt."
 Another example of adherence to doikayt by Jews in Lithuania may be found in Hirsh Glick's Zog nit keyn mol (Partizaner lid or "Partisan song"), written in Vilnius in 1943, which includes the refrain "mir zaynen do!" ("we are here!").